abilandz/NAT3054/Lecture_3/make.md

 	commands to make target (a.k.a. recipes for this target)
 ```

 This syntax essentially says: For the *target* to be up to date, it must be newer than all the _source_ files 'source1', 'source2', etc. If it is not, run the specified commands to bring the _target_ up to date.
-The commands are specified on one or more lines that must start with TABs (not with equivalent number of spaces &mdash; this is a common mistake!).
+The commands are specified on one or more lines that must start with TABs (not with an equivalent number of spaces &mdash; this is a common mistake!).
 This is the infamous "tab-in-column-1" syntax, introduced with the very first version of **make**, and it remained afterward to preserve backward compatibility for the original users, who started using **make** within days of its initial release.

 A _target_ is usually the name of a file generated by **make** when it automatically recompiles all specified source files that have changed.
-However, it can also represent an _action_ that **make** will carry out directly.
+However, it can also represent an _action_ that **make** will be carried out directly.
 In that case, the _source_ does not need to be specified, and the typical syntax of a _makefile_ may look as follows:

 ```makefile
 action :
 	commands executed for this action (a.k.a. recipes for this action)
 ```

 By default, when **make** looks for the _makefile_, the **GNU** version of **make** tries the following names, with the following precedence: 'GNUmakefile', 'makefile' or 'Makefile'.
-In practice, you should call your _makefile_ either 'makefile' or 'Makefile', but if necessary, a custom name can be used with **make -f customMakeFile** or **make --file customMakeFile**.
-In what follows next, the content of _makefile_ is stored for simplicity in the file named 'makefile'.
+In practice, you should call your _makefile_ either 'makefile' or 'Makefile'.
+However, if necessary, a custom name can be used with **make -f customMakeFile** or **make --file customMakeFile**.
+In what follows next, the content of the _makefile_ is stored for simplicity in the file named 'makefile'.

 As it is customary, we can start with the 'Hello World' example for **make**, by having the following content in the _makefile_: